Many people change careers from oil and gas to another industry with great success.

-There are a lot of others skills.
+There are a lot of other skills.
 These are just a few to get your mind thinking.

 On the other hand, if you always dreamed of being a University Professor, Police Officer, or Physical Therapist, then don’t let anyone get in your way, including yourself!
-Research what it takes to succeed in the profession of your choosing, and set out on the right path to accomplish it.
+Research what it takes to succeed in your choosing profession and set out on the right path to accomplish it.

 Oilfield Industry – Resume Writing if You Wish to Change Careers

 Changing careers from the oil field into a new position is easily achieved if you have a targeted resume, cover letter, and LinkedIn profile.
-So, before you apply for a new job, make sure you have updated your resume and tailored the document, so it is no longer exclusive to the oil field.
+So, before you apply for a new job, make sure you have updated your resume and tailor the document to no longer be exclusive to the oil field.

 You will also want to develop a single introductory paragraph that highlights your transferable skills, desire to take on new challenges, and ability to adapt to different work environments.

 Oilfield Sector – Cover Letters or Cover Letter Writing for Career Changers

-Maybe, you have always wanted to pursue X position, and now are eager to gain the credentials and experience necessary to do so.
-Demonstrate how you have succeeded in prior roles, regardless of what they were; can learn quickly and harness new skills, and willing to give your all to a new company.
+Maybe, you have always wanted to pursue the X position and now are eager to gain the credentials and experience necessary to do so.
+Demonstrate how you have succeeded in prior roles, regardless of what they were; you can learn quickly, harness new skills, and be willing to give your all to a new company.

 Do You Have the Skills and Knowledge Necessary to Make the Change?

 Perhaps your new career of choice is a complete 180-degree turn from the oil field.
 If this is the case, you may find you need to go back to school to earn additional credentials.
-If you truly have a desire to pursue a new career, then take the time to do it properly; obtain the degree that you need and complete an internship or apprenticeship to get your foot in the door.
+If you truly desire to pursue a new career, then take the time to do it properly, obtain the degree you need, and complete an internship or apprenticeship to get your foot in the door.